 Local governments may either integrate their SMP policies and regulations into their local Comprehensive Plan policies and implementing regulations, or they may prepare a stand-alone Shoreline Master Program.
-The City of Mukilteo has chosen to integrate the policies into the Comprehensive Plaimplement na stand-alone policies document and integrate regulations into the Mukilteo Municipal Code (MMC) as Title 17B.
-This document includes the Comprehensive Plan policies and the regulations section of the MMC is as separate document for ease of use.
+The City of Mukilteo has chosen to implement a stand-alone policies document and integrate regulations into the Mukilteo Municipal Code (MMC) as Title 17B.

-The ten governing principles of the Shoreline Master Program Guidelines (WAC 173-26) have beenwere used to develop the Mukilteo SMP through a comprehensive update effort that resulted in adoption in 2011.
-These principles are summarized below.:
+The ten governing principles of the Master Program Guidelines (WAC 173-26) were used to develop the Mukilteo SMP principles are summarized below.

 - 1. The WAC guidelines are subordinate to the Shoreline Management Act. - 2.
 The SMP guidelines are intended to reflect the policy goals of the Act. - 3.
 All relevant goals must be addressed in the planning policies of the SMPs. - 4.
 The planning policies of the SMPs may be achieved by a number of means, only one of which is the regulation of development. - 5.
 The goals of the Act, implemented by the planning policies of the Comprehensive Plan and SMP, may not be achievable by development regulation alone.
-(Regulatory actions should not infringe upon private property rights17 thus2 other local or regional efforts and funding will be needed to achieve a more comprehensive approach.) - 6.
+(Regulatory actions should not infringe upon private property rights; thus, other local or regional efforts and funding will be needed to achieve a more comprehensive approach.) - 6.
 The territorial jurisdictions of the SMP's planning function and regulatory function (applies only to the 200-foot jurisdiction) are legally distinct.
 The planning function may look beyond the territorial limits of shorelines of the state. - 7.
-The planning policies and regulatory provisions of SMPs, Ceomprehensive Pplan and development regulations shall be integrated and coordinated in accordance with GMA and other laws where possible. - 8.
+The planning policies and regulatory provisions of SMPs, Comprehensive Plan, and development regulations shall be integrated and coordinated in accordance with GMA and other laws where possible. - 8.
 The Act makes protection of the shoreline environment an essential statewide goal.
-Local SMPs must: address shoreline ecological functions; include policies, regulations, and mitigation standards/restoration to achieve "no net loss;" include regulations that ensure that exempt development, in the aggregate, will not result in a net loss; include goals and policies providing for the restoration of impaired ecological functions; and; evaluate and consider cumulative impacts of future development. - Local governments have reasonable discretion to balance the various policies and to modify SMPs to reflect changing circumstances consistent with the policy and use preference of RCW 90.58.020, these Guidelines (WAC 173-26), and other programs. - 10.
+Local SMPs must: address shoreline ecological functions; include policies, regulations, and mitigation standards/restoration to achieve "no net loss;" include regulations that ensure that exempt development, in the aggregate, will not result in a net loss; include goals and policies providing for the restoration of impaired ecological functions; and evaluate and consider cumulative impacts of future development. - 9.
+Local governments have reasonable discretion to balance the various policies and to modify SMPs to reflect changing circumstances consistent with the policy and use preference of RCW 90.58.020, these Guidelines (WAC 173-26), and other programs. - 10.
 Local governments, in adopting and amending SMPs shall: - a.
 Use a systematic interdisciplinary approach. - b.
 Consult with federal, state, regional, or local agencies with respect to any environmental impact. - c.
-Consider all plans, studies, surveys, inventories, and systems of classification by governments, individuals, or organizations dealing with shorelines of the state $\frac{1}{23}$ - d.
+Consider all relevant plans, studies, surveys, inventories, and systems of classification by governments, individuals, or organizations dealing with shorelines of the state. - d.
 Conduct further research, inventories, and interviews as necessary. - e.
-Utilize Use all available hydrology, geography, topography, ecological?DOEEcology, economics, and other pertinent data; and. - f.
+Use all available hydrology, geography, topography, ecological?, economics, and other pertinent data. - f.
 Employ data and computer techniques to store, index, analyze, and manage the information gathered.

-Purpose of the City of Mukilteo's SMP
+Purpose of the City of Mukilteo SMP